Beasts of No Nation-2015

 Beasts of No Nation is sometimes raw, sometimes gorgeous, but at all times thoughtful and a powerful telling of the devastation of human life, in a world very few can comprehend.

-We first meet Agu (approximately aged eight or nine), and wonderfully played by unknown child actor Abraham Attah, during happy times.
+We first meet Agu (approximately aged eight or nine), wonderfully played by unknown child actor Abraham Attah, during happy times.

 He plays with his childhood chums and adores his older brother who is attempting to woo a pretty girl.
-His father is a leader and the family lives in a small village protected by troops- they allow refugees in for care.
+His father is a leader and the family lives in a small village protected by troops.

-Their country is in the midst of a civil war, but the family happily survives and makes a life for themselves, sharing meals.
+Their country is in a civil war, but the family happily survives and makes a life for themselves, sharing meals.
 Suddenly, the government has fallen and rebels seize the area.
-In no time, Agu’s family is gone, leaving him alone and scared.

-The film belongs to two actors- Attah and Elba, though all actors perform their roles with precision.
-The relationship between the characters is interesting and complex- like a father/son mixed with mentor/protégé and is the most compelling part of the film.
+The film belongs to two actors, Attah and Elba, though all actors perform their roles with precision.
+The relationship between the characters is interesting and complex, like a father/son mixed with mentor/protégé, and is the most compelling part of the film.

 One cannot help but think sexual assaults like this are perceived and handled differently in Africa.

-Rape is a subject that comes up numerous times in the film- mostly against women.
+Rape is a subject that comes up numerous times in the film, mostly against women.

-Agu does some terrible things- in one brutal scene an innocent student is hacked to bits by Agu and Strika at the commander coaching as a sort of initiation.
-Agu sees the student as responsible for his family’s fates and goes berserk.
+Agu does some terrible things- in one brutal scene an innocent student is hacked to bits by Agu and Strika at the commander’s coaching as a sort of initiation.

-Later, Agu tearfully mistakes a village woman for his mother and angrily shoots her dead as she is being raped by his cohorts.
+Agu then tearfully mistakes a village woman for his mother and angrily shoots her dead as she is being raped by his cohorts.
 The film is not soft and contains lots of violence.
 But again, this is a world unknown to most viewers.

-He talks to God and his mother and knows what he does (and what is happening to his country) is wrong.
 I would have liked to have learned more background about Elba’s character.
 What makes him tick?
 Has he lost loved ones long ago as Agu has?

 As war rages on Agu and his fellow tribe question what they are doing.
 Such smarts for a young boy and the audience admires his views.
 He is intellectual and worldly way beyond his years.

 That is what makes Beasts of No Nation a compelling character study.
-I more than once thought that I had seen this type of film before (Last King of Scotland comes to mind in recent times), but never to the extent of what a character-driven story it was, especially in the eyes of a child.
+I more than once thought that I had seen this type of film before (Last King of Scotland, 2006, comes to mind in recent times), but never to the extent of what a character-driven story it was, especially in the eyes of a child.

 Leave a Reply